anntnt/anntnt/README.md

 Hi there, I'm Ann.

 I live in Vienna, Austria, and worked as a freelance web developer before joining a creative agency.
-During this time, I developed a strong interest in full-stack web development and upskilled in the PERN stack.
+During this time, I developed a strong interest in full-stack web development and therefore upskilled in the PERN stack.

 Here you can take a look at my recent projects.
 <br/>